openforis/sepal-doc/docs/source/cli/ofgt.rst

     cd ~

-The exercise is divided into two step: first we prepare the input signature text file which is need for textitoft-kmeans, then we will run the classification tool itself:
+The exercise is divided into two step: first we prepare the input signature text file which is need for :code:`oft-kmeans`, then we will run the classification tool itself:

 Creation of input signature text file
 +++++++++++++++++++++++++++++++++++++